hackedpassword/NextgenMaps-Labs/README.md

 There's adventure here.
 I get a bit of old school rpg nostalgia in this map.
 These microstories may contribute to a larger tale, a grander scope of the land.
 So much could be said, in just a few well-considered tiles.

 ## Mod - ruleset
-I choose The Great Unciv Rework as I felt the nuace changes from standard Unciv best applied here.
+I chose The Great Unciv Rework as I felt the nuace changes from standard Unciv best applied here.
 If the player so desires go Vanilla or G&K, it'll hold with only slight variation.

 ## Don't be scrd!
 I'm continually updating this map, though since you see it here, taking input and feedback on what you thought would be an interesting addition.
 I can merge or replace elements already placed if your feedback is more interesting than my placements.